 Many people choose to live in Mexico for a few months out of the year.
 Especially people coming from the colder parts of the world like Canada and the Northern US.
 And when that happens, there’s a sudden surge of people renting homes and not a lot of inventory on the market.

 So what ends up happening?

 A lot of landlords will raise their prices to meet the demand, and you’ll end up paying a higher rate for a long-term rental In some cases, this is negotiable.
 But it all depends on what part of Mexico you are renting in, the inventory in that area, and what time of the season it is.
 The high season tends to go from November through April.
 December, January, and February are usually the busiest months.

 And it makes sense, these are also the coldest months up north.
 And when you have places in Mexico like the central highlands with 80-degree weather, it’s very appealing.
 And for those who love the beach, the beaches are also not as hot and not as crowded as the summer months.

-With all this in mind, April and May are the best months to find rentals because a lot of snowbirds leave and there’s a sudden increase of rentals available again.
-And if you know anything about markets, well when demand is down so are prices. 😉
+With all this in mind, April and May are the best months to find rentals because many snowbirds leave, and there’s a sudden increase in rentals available again.
+And if you know anything about markets, when demand is down, so are prices. 😉

 If You Like Me At My Worst, You’ll Love Me At My Best